alexrobincrabbe/portfolio_frontend/README.md

 - Context built from top matches
 - OpenAI completion with user query + context
 - Response streamed to frontend chat UI
+- The immediate last question and response are also used for context, whilst keeping the number of tokens used low